Welcome to today's edition of the Rush 24-7 podcast.

 America's interests are not served by that.

-He's he wants to do something against the group, but he wants his progressive buddies to not think that we're going back to war.
+He wants to do something against the group, but he wants his progressive buddies to not think that we're going back to war.

 We have been at war ever since this guy took office.

-Big anti-war president, big anti-club gitmo.
+Big anti-war president, big anti-Club Gitmo.

-Didn't like what happened at Abu Ghrab.
+Didn't like what happened at Abu Ghraib.

 Gets elected on the premise he's going to end war.